songkg7/o2/README.md

 ├── _posts (where the converted notes are placed)
 └── assets
     └── img
-        └── yyyy-MM-dd (where the attachments are placed. yyyy-MM-dd is replaced by the date of converting)
+        └── yyyy-MM-dd-title (where the attachments are placed. yyyy-MM-dd is replaced by the date of converting)
 ```

 - jekyllPath is the path of your jekyll project (ex: /Users/user1/Documents/GitHub/user1.github.io).